recursivezero/abcd/src/content/stories/thirsty-crow.md

 publishDate: "2025-07-10"
 author: "Folk Traditions"
 description: "A clever little crow teaches us how patience and smart thinking can solve any problem."
-image: "thirsty-crow.png"
+image: "/assets/images/stories/thirsty-crow.png"
-category: "Short"
+category: "Short Stories"
 readingTime: 3
 draft: false
 ---

-## 🐦
+## 🐦 The Thirsty Crow and stone

 One hot summer afternoon, a **Crow** was flying over a village in search of water.
 The sun was blazing, and the ground was dry.
 The poor crow was very thirsty and growing tired.